 Furthermore, lateness is not nearly as offensive as it is in Western cultures; rather, it’s considered inordinately rude to hurry someone, or for people to look at their watch throughout an engagement.

 - Western bathing attire should only be worn at hotels or private beaches

 - When seated with a Qatari, avoid showing the sole of your shoe

-- Traditionally, the right hand is used for shaking hands and eating – even if you’re left-handed
+- Traditionally, the right hand is used for shaking hands and eating – even for left-handed people

 - As alcohol is forbidden for Muslims, expats should not expect to receive any at a Qatari-hosted function, and should not offer it to Muslims at their own events

 - During the month of Ramadan, eating, drinking, smoking and chewing gum in public is prohibited, and it is considered extremely taboo to do so